braunsg/scopus-api-scripts/README.md

     A generic script that parses XML dumped from Experts and expands Scopus author IDs store therein

-  tables/
-  		faculty_publications.mssql
+  tables/faculty_publications.mssql
   	MySQL query generating structure for a generic table holding data about researcher authorships (publications)

-  		publication_data.mssql
+  tables/publication_data.mssql
-  		  MySQL query generating structure for a generic table holding data about publications, such as title, publication date, and citation count
+  	MySQL query generating structure for a generic table holding data about

-  		faculty_identifiers.mssql
+    publications, such as title, publication date, and citation count

+  tables/faculty_identifiers.mssql
-  		  MySQL query generating structure for a generic table holding data about researcher IDs, such as Scopus author IDs or ORCIDs
+  	MySQL query generating structure for a generic table holding data about
+	  researcher IDs, such as Scopus author IDs or ORCIDs